J0hn-B/kubepal/readme.md

 # Kubepal

-A local [`k3d`](https://k3d.io) cluster setup, ready to deploy your apps, prepackaged with a few useful tools.
+A local [`k3d`](https://k3d.io) cluster setup, ready to deploy your apps, pre-packaged with a few useful tools.
 Designed to be used with both, WSL and Powershell simultaneously.

 - [Task](https://taskfile.dev/) used as a `make` alternative, supports Go templates and is cross-platform.